bethiswathi/RISC-V-Reference-SOC-Tape-Out-Program-VSD/Week 1/Day 2/README.md

-# Introduction to Verilog RTL design and Synthesis
+# Timing libs, Hierachical vs Flat synthesis and Efficient Flop Coding Styles

-## Introduction to open-source simulator iverilog
+## Introduction to Timing .libs

 ### <ins>**Simulator**</ins>
 Simulator is a software tool used for simulating the design to verify the correctness.